 But in today’s Amazon world, my views have completely changed — mostly because of how Amazon has changed, but also because of gaining almost a decade of experience as an Amazon seller.

-Now, on the surface, the above reasons might sound like good reasons to lower your price, but those reasons are actually incomplete.
+Now, on the surface, the below reasons might sound like good reasons to lower your price, but those reasons are actually incomplete.
 You need a little more information to be sure that lowering your price is a good idea.
-Let’s break down the above reasons and see if we can’t find a reason to hold your price today.
+Let’s break down the top bad reasons and see if we can’t find the rationale to hold your price today.

 My item seems like it’s not selling as fast as I want it to.